-Service Learning: a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities
+Service Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.

 A Life of Mind and Heart

-In our philosophy, we seek to foster a healthy mind with a heart that overflows in service.
-We believe it is our human obligation to share and thus, the nurturing of compassion, charity and activism is important to the helping our students to become involved citizens of an increasingly global community.
+Consistent with our mission, we seek to foster a healthy mind with a heart that overflows in service.
+We believe it is our human obligation to share and thus, the nurturing of compassion, charity, and activism is important to helping our students to become involved citizens of a global community.

 Staples Food Drive

 The Staples Food Drive is held every year between Thanksgiving and Christmas to replenish the supplies of local food pantries.

 Before departing for Thanksgiving break, students and families are provided with a wish list of needed food staples.
 Bins are then placed in the lobby to collect items.
 The students pack and deliver the items to local food pantries during the month of December.